| Some

 Visit the official

+site and take their 360 degree virtual tour.
 Changed enormously by the wonderful set designers who worked on

 Blade Runner, and filmed at night (at least those darn green trees